Charles E W Bean, Diaries, AWM38 3DRL 606/42/1 - April 1916 - Part 1

 5 Just now saw a

-mounted British patrol -
+mounted British patrol -back of the

-3rd Army I expect.
+3rd Army, I expect.

-Further back a ^string
+Further back a ^string of French transpt trains on

 a road.